jigx-com/jigx-docs-examples/docs/Data Providers/REST/Create an app using REST APIs/Upload product images _POST_.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
-From the [view customer ](<./List _ View customers _GET_.md>) On the screen, tap the *Add Images* button, which will direct you to a screen that allows you to upload multiple images of products for each customer.&#x20;
+From the [view customer ](<./List _ View customers _GET_.md>) On the screen, tap the *Add Images* button, which will direct you to a screen that allows you to upload multiple images of products for each customer.

 :::